coderlukew/aiagent/README.md

 # aiagent
-This is a aiagent using Google's gemini
+This is an aiagent using Google's gemini